vectorgrp/sil-kit-adapters-generic-linux-io/advalues/README.md

 # Analog-Digital values and Adapter Setup
-This demo consists of a set of files, illustrating a chip device which is connected to the SIL Kit via ``SilKitAdapterGenericLinuxIO`` as a SIL Kit participant.
+This demo consists of a set of files, illustrating a chip device which is connected to the SIL Kit via ``sil-kit-adapter-generic-linux-io`` as a SIL Kit participant.
 Bytes are transmitted to and from the other participants through SIL Kit publish/subscribe API.

 In the following diagram you can see the whole setup.
 It illustrates the data flow going through each component involved.
 ```